behickok/frai-duckdb-api/README.md

 - `DATABASE_PATH` – Path to a DuckDB file on a persistent Railway volume.
 - `MOTHERDUCK_TOKEN` – Authentication token for MotherDuck connections.
+- `API_TOKENS` – Comma-separated list of allowed bearer tokens.
+Tokens may optionally include a database path using the format `token:db_path` to enable future per-token database routing.

 ## Deployment on Railway